mengsig/DiffusiveNStochastic/README.md

 If you do not have the snap package manager, you can install it via:

 $ sudo apt-get update

 $ sudo apt-get install snapd

+And then of course running the command to install zig.

+$ sudo snap install zig

 If you have a MacOS, you can install Zig via Brew with the following command: